This article has links to products and services we love, which we may make commission from.

 For a true New England treat, head to Lancaster where a family has been lighting up their property in time with tunes to the delight of locals.

-Christmas on Runaway (24 Runaway Brook Rd, Lancaster) is the perfect spot for truly local Christmas lights display in Massachusetts.
+Christmas on Runaway (24 Runaway Brook Rd, Lancaster) is the perfect spot for a truly local Christmas lights display in Massachusetts.

 Drive up, park, and tune into 90.1 to enjoy the timed lights show with music as you stay cozy in your car.